Jolie-Pitt Split An Elaborate PR Stunt? ‘Mr. & Mrs. Smith’ Stars Have Not Consciously Recoupled [Rumors]

 However, Gossip Cop fact-checked this story and confirmed that Jolie and Pitt are not consciously re-coupling.
 An impeccable source assured the online publication that there was no truth that the divorce was called off.
 In fact, the couple is not reconsidering anything.

-Their very own insider confirmed that there were no changes in plans after the reported meet-up.
-This was given three weeks after the unverified meet-up of the two.
+Their very own insider confirmed that there were no changes in plans after the reported meetup.
+This was given three weeks after the unverified meetup of the two.
 Again, rumors of Jolie and Pitt reconciliation are complete fabrication according to their source.
 The online publication was also quick to point out that Daily Mail also reported that the stars are dating others already, contradicting their reports of reconciliation.

 [Featured Image by Jason Merritt/Getty Images]